 Oman’s strategic location at the crossroads of regional markets, combined with its modern, efficient infrastructure and an educated, largely bilingual workforce, make it an attractive location for U.S. trade and investment.
 Approximately one hundred U.S. firms have operations or do business in Oman.
 The Omani economy has made a strong recovery following a slump due to COVID-19 and low oil prices.
 Oman’s economic fundamentals are good.
-The government is using revenues from high oil prices to pay down external debt and invest in development projects.
-Oman is making strides to diversify its economy, including a green energy transition.
+The government used revenues from high oil prices to pay down external debt to around 35 percent of GDP and invest in development projects.
+These fiscal reforms resulted in Moody and Standard & Poor (S&P) returning Oman’s credit rating to investment grade after nearly seven years, during which its rating dropped due to the decline in global oil prices and COVID-19.
+Oman is making strides to diversify its economy, including investing in new space, AI, and energy technologies.
 For now, it remains dependent on oil and gas revenues.

 Under Sultan Haitham bin Tarik Al Said’s leadership, Oman is developing incentives for foreign investors, including a program of tax and fee incentives, permissions to invest in several new industries, lower government fees, expanded land use, and increased access to capital for qualifying companies.
 Special incentives also exist for investors in industrial areas and economic zones, such as the city and port of Duqm – Oman’s premier infrastructure project, with an 800-square-mile free trade zone and logistics hub.

 Oman seeks to diversify its economy through projects in manufacturing, logistics, tourism, mining, and fishing.
+Several large-scale Integrated Tourism Complexes are in development, including a Trump International Hotel and golf development.
 The government is also overseeing the development of several food-related projects to strengthen long-term food security.
-Oman Investment Authority (OIA, Oman’s sovereign wealth fund) is involved in the privatization and sale of state-owned assets.
+The Oman Investment Authority (OIA), the country’s sovereign wealth fund, is involved in the privatization and sale of state-owned assets.
 Oman successfully created a public-private partnership (PPP) in its utilities sector, and it seeks U.S. investment and expertise to develop more PPP projects.
+One of the key objectives of Oman Vision 2040 is to increase the contribution of the digital economy to the country’s GDP.
+The government has prioritized the development of information and communications technology (ICT) – including artificial intelligence (AI) and data centers – and several U.S. firms are at the forefront of ICT development in Oman.

 Oman’s continued success in attracting investment will depend on its ability to open additional sectors to private-sector competition and foreign investment, minimize bureaucratic hurdles, address labor policy concerns, make its tender system more transparent, and increase access to credit, including for entrepreneurs.

 Oman has enacted several laws that facilitate investment.
 Oman allows expatriate residents with work visas to own residential units and offered long-term residency visas to attract investors.
 Five and 10-year renewable residence visas are available to foreign investors in tourism, real estate, education, health, information technology, and other key sectors.
 These moves followed five significant laws promulgated in 2019 to promote investment: the PPP Law; Foreign Capital Investment Law (FCIL); Privatization Law; Bankruptcy Law; and Commercial Companies Law.
 The FCIL removed minimum share capital requirements and limits on the amount of foreign ownership of an Omani company.
 To facilitate the FCIL, Oman created the Investment Services Center to streamline procedures for foreign investors.
 In May 2023, the government cut commercial registration fees for foreign investors and exempted companies from providing temporary insurance/bid guarantee on tender bids.
-In July 2023, the government issued a new labor law which reduced the minimum weekly working hours, increased sick and maternity leave, added new mandatory employment contract terms, added new possible forms of employment, and established guidelines which should help companies remove underperforming or redundant workers.
-While the law is presently in effect, companies have until January 25, 2024, to achieve full compliance.
+The new 2024 labor law reduced the minimum weekly working hours, increased sick and maternity leave, added new mandatory employment contract terms, added new possible forms of employment, and established guidelines which should help companies remove underperforming or redundant workers.

 Visit the State Department’s website for background on the country’s political and economic environment.